Can you split payment on DoorDash? The short answer: not directly

 George A. Miller’s classic 1956 research established that human working memory holds 7 plus or minus 2 items simultaneously.
 A DoorDash receipt for four people contains 4+ food items, delivery fee, service fee, tax, tip, and possibly a priority fee, small order fee, or regulatory fee.
 That’s 10-12 data points — well beyond the capacity of working memory.
 Trying to calculate proportional shares mentally is not just hard.
 It’s cognitively impossible to do accurately.

 Drazen Prelec and George Loewenstein’s 1998 research on the pain of paying adds another layer.
 Digital payments reduce the “pain” associated with spending — making delivery fees feel less real than handing over cash.
 But that reduced pain means people are less likely to notice, track, or contest unfair fee distribution.
-The $6.25 in fees absorbed by the host doesn’t feel as significant on a credit card as it would in paper bills.
+The fees absorbed by the host don’t feel as significant on a credit card as they would in paper bills.

-Research published in 2024 by Oh, Glaeser, and Su in Management Science analyzed the economics of food delivery platforms and found that the standard commission-based contract between platforms and restaurants fails to distribute costs efficiently.
+Research by Oh, Glaeser, and Su (a 2023 working paper later published in Management Science) analyzed the economics of food delivery platforms and found that the standard commission-based contract between platforms and restaurants fails to distribute costs efficiently.
 Their finding extends to consumers: when the platform bundles all fees into one charge attributed to one person, it creates the same kind of coordination failure between friends that it creates between platforms and restaurants.

 The real cost of a DoorDash group order

-Research firm Gordon Haskett tracked prices across delivery platforms and found average menu markups of 25% before any fees are added.
-Here is what a real 4-person DoorDash group order looks like when you account for everything:
+Research firm Gordon Haskett tracked prices across delivery platforms and found average menu markups of ~20-25% before any fees are added.
+Here is what an example 4-person DoorDash group order looks like when you account for everything (fee rates shown are illustrative — actual DoorDash service fees and tax vary by market):

 Person A: Chicken tikka masala$16.99